 There are tens of thousands of home batteries in the United States, but the vast majority are old, bulky lead acid batteries used for off-grid cabins.
-At Swell, we specialize in the new generation of smart, compact and powerful home batteries that use the same advanced lithium ion battery technology used in electric vehicles like the Tesla.
-The new generation of smart home batteries entered the US market in 2015, and there are only a few thousand installed today.
+At Swell, we specialize in the new generation of smart, compact, and powerful home batteries that use the same advanced lithium-ion battery technology used in electric vehicles like the Tesla.
+The new generation of smart home batteries entered the U.S. market in 2015, and there are only a few thousand installed today.
 Swell is the leading provider of all the best smart home batteries and is facilitating a rapid growth in installations.
 In other countries, advanced home batteries are already becoming commonplace.
 In both Japan and Germany, for example, there are over 30,000 home batteries already operating today.

 Theoretically, a home battery can power your home until the end of time, when paired with solar panels.
 Solar panels power your home during the day and recharge the battery, and the battery powers your home at night.
 Without solar panels, the duration of power will vary depending on the size of your battery and how much energy you use.
-In general, we advise homeowners to size their system to provide at least 12 hours of backup power
+In general, we advise homeowners to size their system to provide at least 12 hours of backup power.

 Traditional generators are cheaper upfront, but with ongoing maintenance and fuel costs, a home battery is usually more cost effective over the long run.
 For example, traditional fossil fuel generators require constant supply of natural gas, diesel, or propane, and yearly maintenance to keep all the moving parts working.
 Service agreements for standby generators can exceed $1000 per year.
 A home battery requires no fuel or planned maintenance.
-Moreover, all home batteries purchased through Swell come with a 10 year warranty, which is double the length of warranties for traditional generators.
+Moreover, all home batteries purchased through Swell come with a 10 year warranty, which is far longer than the length of warranties for traditional generators.

 Absolutely.
 A home battery can pay for itself in just a few years in certain areas of the country.
 Whether and how much money you can save depends on where you live.
 In some areas, electricity prices are much higher during certain periods of the day, and a home battery can charge when electricity is cheap and discharge during those peak rate periods, saving you money every day.
 In other areas of the country, a home battery can enhance the value of solar panels and save you even more money than solar panels alone.

 Yes.
-A home battery does not affect net metering or the amount you get paid for energy you send back to the grid.
-In some circumstances, a home battery may reduce the amount of energy you send back to the grid, because it allows you to store excess solar energy for use when you need it after the sun goes down.
-But for any energy your solar panels send back to the grid, you will be compensated the same as without a home battery.
+A home battery does not affect net metering or the amount you get paid for energy you send back to the energy grid.
+In some circumstances, a home battery may reduce the amount of energy you send back to the energy grid, because it allows you to store excess solar energy for use when you need it after the sun goes down.
+But for any energy your solar panels send back to the energy grid, you will be compensated the same as without a home battery.

 All home batteries that Swell provides come with a manufacturer warranty of 10 years or more.
 That means if anything breaks in the first decade, you’re covered.
 And in reality, home batteries can keep working for 15 years or more.

 Yes and no. There are tens of thousands of home batteries in the United States, but the vast majority are old, bulky lead acid batteries.
 Old lead-acid home batteries were only capable of providing backup power and limited off-grid capability.
 The new generation of smart home batteries is both similar and fundamentally new, like the difference between a smartphone and an old cell phone.
 New home batteries are similar because they can also provide backup power and off-grid capability.
-But new smart home batteries are also cloud-connected, compact, long-lasting, and capable of daily cycling to save you money and make you money by providing valuable services to the electrical grid.
+But new smart home batteries are also cloud-connected, compact, long-lasting, and capable of daily cycling to save you money and make you money by providing valuable services to the energy grid.